 You're done 🎉

-Stripe Checkout is now fully connected to your PiMMs attribution flow.
+Stripe Checkout is now fully connected to your Pimms conversion tracking and sales attribution flow.

-Every sale is tied to the right link, campaign, and user — with zero manual effort.
+Every sale is tied to the right link, campaign, and user — with complete analytics and zero manual effort.